 National Police Clearance checks

-All persons entering the Mintabie Precious Stones Field or the defined Mintabie town area (whether residing or entering to prospect and mine) over the age of 18 must satisfy the requirement of providing a National Police Clearance Certificate to the Department of State Development.
+All persons entering the Mintabie Precious Stones Field or the defined Mintabie town area (whether residing or entering to prospect and mine) over the age of 18 must satisfy the requirement of providing a National Police Clearance Certificate to the Department of the Premier and Cabinet.

 This may not apply to the proposed short term permits issued by SAPOL at Marla.